Recommended portfolio from DNB Carnegie

 Our analysts closely follow 600 companies and provide daily buy, sell or hold recommendations within DNB's share trading.

-The portfolio is up 0.9 per cent from Monday morning last week to this morning, 16 February.
-OSEBX was down 0.1 per cent over the same period.
+The portfolio was up 4.4 per cent from Monday morning last week to the same time this week.
+In the same period, OSEBX was up 4.1 per cent.

 Shares out: